RicardoRios46/QTI_ML_WM_paper/README.md

 Main scripts:
 - **rf_tunning_featureAnalysis.py** : Load data.csv, wrangles the data, train a Random Forest model and save it on rf.sav.
 It also extracts relevants features on the random forest.
 - **model_predict.py**: Use the model on rf.sav to classify the regional data on data.csv.
 Saves results on data_regional_classified.csv.

-Both function plots some figures.
+Both functions plot auxiliary figures.

 Auxiliary functions:
 - rf_auxililary_functions.py